-Though the TV series and the two spin-off movies have wrapped, we still remember the TV series’ timeless glamor, and especially the memorable Sex and the City apartment design and floor plan.
+Though the TV series and the two spin-off movies have wrapped, we still remember the TV series’ timeless glamor.
+Especially the memorable Sex and the City apartment design and floor plan.

 Sex and the City Apartment Floor Plan

-Without further ado, let’s take a tour through the epic apartment, for all those who are planning to remodel their space the Sex and the City way.
+Without further ado, let’s take a tour through the epic apartment.
+Especially for all those who are planning to remodel their space the Sex and the City way.

 Carrie Bradshaw’s Iconic Apartment

-Second only to Monica’s all-purple Friends apartment, Carrie Bradshaw’s junior one-bedroom space is every girl’s dream and also one of the most iconic apartments from TV history.
+Second, only to Monica’s all-purple Friends apartment, Carrie Bradshaw’s junior one-bedroom space is every girl’s dream.
+It is also one of the most iconic apartments in TV history.

-An integral part of the show, Carrie’s apartment is located at the real address of 64 Perry Street, New York City, where all exteriors were shot.
+An integral part of the show, Carrie’s apartment is located at the real address of 64 Perry Street, New York City.
+This is where all exteriors were shot.
 Unfortunately for those of us who want to visit, the interior of Carrie’s apartment, designed by Jeremy Conway, sprang to life in Silvercup Studios in Queens for the duration of the series.